pvtr-malli/leetcode/6_recurssion/0_keep_in_mind.md

 ```

 - 2 | NO THINKING, if asking for without duplicate, then sort, call for loop and skip i!= ind and arr[i] == arr[i-1]
+- all the duplicate sums you have to do the for loop for for ii in range(ind, n)